 All new JASIC welders, plasma cutters and multi-process units sold through our partner Wilkinson Star Limited within the United Kingdom and Ireland shall be warrantied to the original owner, non transferable, against failure due to defective materials or production.
-The warranty period is 5 years following the date of purchase.
-We recommend you register your product within 28 days of purchase.
+The warranty period is 2 years following the date of purchase or 5 years if you register online within 28 days of purchase.
 The original invoice is documentation for the standard warranty period.
 The warranty period is based on a single shift pattern.